Magratin/sew-javascript-modules/README.md

   - `hexToRgb(hex, isPercentage)`
     Converts a hex value to a rgb() functional notation, either with number or percentage values.
-- A simple JS Script is available, which runs in a browser and tests the module functions.
+- A simple JS Script is available, which tests the modules functions.

 ## User Story 2